44 Comments

 Brilliant essay.
 We are governed by highly educated idiots.

-The Carholic Church has been for some time used as a scapegoat by the Linkeln classes- the ruse is wearing very thin….
+The Catholic Church has been for some time used as a scapegoat by the Linkeln classes- the ruse is wearing very thin….

 Niall's avatar